4 Min Read

 Investors snapped up safe-haven assets such as gold and government debt.
 Oil prices eased after initially rising on U.S. government data that showed U.S. crude edged down 191,000 barrels last week for a second straight week of declines.

-Shares of JPMorgan (JPM.N: Quote) rose above $35 at one point, the biggest contributor to gains in the benchmark S&P 500 early in the session.
+Shares of JPMorgan (JPM.N) rose above $35 at one point, the biggest contributor to gains in the benchmark S&P 500 early in the session.
 JPMorgan's stock trimmed its gains to trade up 1.6 percent at $34.30, as no damning news came out of Chief Executive Jamie Dimon's testimony before Congress on the firm's multibillion-dollar trading loss.

 Investors are expected to remain skittish ahead of a Greek vote on Sunday and on fears that Spain's financing problems may spread to Italy.
 The question of whether Greece will remain in the euro zone after the election and the potential impact of Europe's woes on global growth took a toll on sentiment.